kubernetes/website/content/en/blog/_posts/2022-08-18-kubernetes-1.24-release-interview.md

 **CRAIG BOX: Once you have a theme, you then need a release logo.
 I understand you have a household artist?**

 JAMES LAVERACK: [LAUGHS] I don't think she'd appreciate being called that, but, yes.
-So my wife is an artist, and in particular, a digital artist.
+My wife is an artist, and in particular, a digital artist.
 I had a bit of a conversation with the SIG Release folks to see if they'd be comfortable with my wife doing it, and they said they'd be completely fine with that.

 I asked if she would be willing to spend some time creating a logo for us.
 And thankfully for me, she was.
 She has produced this — well, I'm somewhat obliged to say — she produced us a beautiful logo, which you can see in our release blog and probably around social media.
 It is a telescope set over starry skies, and I absolutely love it.

 **CRAIG BOX: It is objectively very nice.
 It obviously has the seven stars or the Seven Sisters of the Pleiades.
 Do the colors have any particular meaning?**

-JAMES LAVERACK: So the colors are based on the Kubernetes blue.
+JAMES LAVERACK: The colors are based on the Kubernetes blue.
 If you look in the background, that haze is actually in the shape of a Kubernetes wheel from the original Kubernetes logo.

 **CRAIG BOX: You must have to squint at it the right way.
 Very abstract.
 As is the wont of art.**